Learning Outcomes

 Interfaces

-In TypeScript I can declare an interface which defines the set of properties and their types, that I expect to be available for certain objects.
+In TypeScript you can declare an interface which defines the set of properties and their types, that I expect to be available for certain objects.

 interface Student {